MathieuandSpheroidalWaveFunctions/Mathieu/readme.txt

   			Mathieu

-  Matfcn is available as both a subroutine version and a stand alone version.
+  Matfcn is available as both a subroutine version provided as the module Mathieu and a stand alone version.
 It was originally developed by arnie lee van buren and jeffrey boisvert and has been improved several times since then.
-  The version initially placed in the GitHub repository is 1.07, January 2021.

 	Table of Contents
   1. Purpose
   2. Introduction